anon4284/gobook/README.md

-# A guestbook sample written in go and dart
+# A Guestbook sample written in go and dart

 # Running the this app